tom-krieger/win_screen_resolution/REFERENCE.md

 ### <a name="win_screen_resolution"></a>`win_screen_resolution`

-Check the current screen resolution using a fact and set the new resolution if not yet present.
+The current screen resolution is szored as a fact.
+To set the new scren resolution a gpo logon script will be created and added to the registry.

  }